 - 5.2.1 The South Derbyshire Local Plan is being prepared in two parts.
-The Part 1 Local Plan deals with strategic allocations and key policies, whilst the LP2 is concerned with - Proposed Settlement Boundaries - Non-Strategic Housing Site Options - Proposed Local Greenspaces - Non-strategic thematic and Development Management policies - 5.2.2 The SEA Regulations (Section 1.8) are not prescriptive, stating only that the SA Report should present an appraisal of the 'plan and reasonable alternatives taking into account the objectives and geographical scope of the plan or programme'.
+The Part 1 Local Plan deals with strategic allocations and key policies, whilst the LP2 is concerned with - Proposed Settlement Boundaries - Non-Strategic Housing Site Options - Non-strategic thematic and Development Management policies - 5.2.2 The SEA Regulations (Section 1.8) are not prescriptive, stating only that the SA Report should present an appraisal of the 'plan and reasonable alternatives taking into account the objectives and geographical scope of the plan or programme'.

-5.3 RELATIONSHIP WITH THE PART 1 LOCAL PLAN
+5.3 RELATIONSHIP WITH THE LOCAL PLAN PART 1

 - 5.3.1 The LP2, once adopted, will sit alongside the Local Plan Part 1 and help deliver the vision and objectives articulated in that strategy.
-As a result much of the content of the LP2 will consist of development management policies that will help deliver the Council's preferred approach to growth tested through the SA for the Local Plan Part 1 or reflect national policy and guidance (i.e. the National Planning Policy Framework and National Planning Policy Guidance). - 5.3.2 That said, having the reviewed the content and scope of the LP2 it is clear that some aspects of the strategy have not been tested through earlier appraisal work (due to new topic areas being considered in some cases) and the outcomes the Council is seeking to achieve could be achieved through a number of different approaches which could be described as reasonable options or alternatives.
-Having reviewed the content of the LP2 as proposed in the first consultation on the Plan and revised through the draft stage, the Council considers that the following issues will need to be subject to appraisal: - Approach to proposed settlements boundaries - Approach to distributing non-strategic housing need
+As a result much of the content of the LP2 will consist of development management policies that will help deliver the Council's preferred approach to growth tested through the SA for the Local Plan Part 1 or reflect national policy and guidance (i.e. the National Planning Policy Framework and National Planning Policy Guidance). - 5.3.2 That said, having the reviewed the content and scope of the LP2, it is clear that some aspects of the strategy have not been tested through earlier appraisal work (due to new topic areas being considered in some cases) and the outcomes the Council is seeking to achieve could be achieved through a number of different approaches which could be described as reasonable options or alternatives.
+Having reviewed the content of the LP2 as proposed in the first consultation on the Plan and revised through the plan making process, the Council considers that the following issues will need to be subject to appraisal: - Approach to proposed settlements boundaries - Approach to distributing non-strategic housing need - The need to allocate Local Green Spaces - The approach to defining the town centre boundary for Swadlincote (although the scope of the town centre policy itself is substantially set out in national guidance)

-- The need to identify Local Green Spaces or otherwise - The approach to defining the town centre boundary for Swadlincote (although the scope of the town centre policy itself is substantially set out in national guidance) - 5.3.3 Table 5.3 sets out those issues considered in the LP2 for which reasonable options have been identified and those where no testing of options are proposed.
+- The approach taken to supporting the delivery of new secondary education provision in the District. - 5.3.3 Table 5.3 sets out those issues considered in the LP2 for which reasonable options have been identified and those where no testing of options are proposed.